Get network security recommendations with Microsoft Defender for Cloud

 NS-3: Deploy firewall at the edge of enterprise network

-Security Principle: Deploy a firewall to perform advanced filtering on network traffic to and from external networks.
+Security Principle.
+Deploy a firewall to perform advanced filtering on network traffic to and from external networks.
 You can also use firewalls between internal segments to support a segmentation strategy.
-If required, use custom routes for your subnet to override the system route when you need to force the network traffic to go through a network appliance for security control purpose.
+If necessary, use custom routes for your subnet to override the system route.
+This method forces the network traffic to go through a network appliance for security control purpose.

 NS-4: Deploy intrusion detection/intrusion prevention systems (IDS/IPS)

-Security Principle: Use network intrusion detection and intrusion prevention systems (IDS/IPS) to inspect the network and payload traffic to or from your workload.
-Ensure that IDS/IPS is always tuned to provide high-quality alerts to your SIEM solution.
+Security Principle.
+Use network intrusion detection and intrusion prevention systems (IDS/IPS) to inspect the network and payload traffic to or from your workload.
+Ensure that IDS/IPS is always tuned to provide high-quality alerts to your solution.

 NS-5: Deploy DDOS protection